 Not all ORDIT companies operate nationally

-Unfortunately, some driving instructor training providers on ORDIT try to present themselves as being able to provide driving instructor training nationally, when in fact they only have a limited number of qualified driving instructor trainers.
+Unfortunately, some driving instructor training providers on ORDIT try to present themselves as being able to provide driving instructor training nationally, when in fact they only have a limited number of ORDIT qualified driving instructor trainers.
 This can result in driving instructor training students having to wait weeks and sometimes months for their practical training.
 Any training that is given is provided in an intensive block, which is far from ideal, with trainers who do not know the area or the test routes or the specific preferences of the local examiner.
-Alternatively, these organisations use trainers who are not ORDIT qualified.
+Alternatively, these organisations use trainers who are simply not ORDIT qualified.

 Why would companies not be on ORDIT?

-At the moment ORDIT is a voluntary scheme and to join it does require a driving instructor training organisation to pay a membership fee of £117.50 plus a fee for each of its premises and trainer inspected by the DSA every two years of between £86.36 and £227.65 per trainer and £227.65 per premises.
+At the moment ORDIT is a voluntary scheme and to join it does require a driving instructor training organisation to pay a membership fee of £117.50 plus a fee for each of its premises and trainer inspected by the DVSA every two years of between £86.36 and £227.65 per trainer and £227.65 per premises.
 These are the only costs involved in being a member of ORDIT.
 Some non-ORDIT driving instructor training organisations use these costs as a reason for not being part of the scheme or they make various false claims that ORDIT is about to be scrapped or some other misleading claim.
-You really shouldn't be giving any money to an organisation that cannot afford these nominal DSA inspection and membership fees!
+You really shouldn't be giving any money to an organisation that cannot afford these nominal DVSA inspection and membership fees!

-If an organisation is not on ORDIT it is probably because they do not wish to be bound by the ORDIT code of practice or employ the services of properly DSA ORDIT qualified driving instructor trainers throughout their driving instructor training programme.
+If an organisation is not on ORDIT it is probably because they do not wish to be bound by the ORDIT code of practice or employ the services of properly DVSA ORDIT qualified driving instructor trainers throughout their driving instructor training programme.
 Alternatively, it is simply because they couldn't reach the required minimum training standard.